iamcrystalstrong/qa-study-notes/ISTQB-Foundation/chapter1.md

 - Testing contrubite to both avoidance and identification of failure.

 ## Check of Understanding
 Q: Describe the interaction between errors, defects and failues.

 *A: An error is a mistake, that creates a defect in the code, which can cause a failure when the software is used.*

 Q: Software failures can cause losses.
 Give three consequences of software failures.

 *A: 1 -Software failures can cause financial loss for a company.
 2 - Software failures can damage a company’s reputation and customer trust.
 3 - Software failures can cause safety risks in critical systems.*

+Q: What are the verticles of the 'resources triangle'?

+*A: The three vertices of the resources triangle are time, money, and quality. *

 ## Terminology
 *false positive* - failure in the test but application or system performing correctly.